doej1367/HypixelSkyBlockRNGDropsDataCollector/README.md

 # Hypixel SkyBlock - RNG-Drops Data Collector
-A tool that searches through Minecraft log files to collect data about the drop chance RNG-Drops in Hypixel SkyBlock and sends it to an accociated Google Form
+A tool that searches through Minecraft log files to collect data about the drop chance of RNG-Drops in Hypixel SkyBlock and sends it to an accociated Google Form

 (*Note: It was once called HypixelSkyBlockNecronHandleDataCollector, but with all the changes in v1.1.0 I renamed it*)